MichaelHDesigns/tree/README.md

 After saving the data, you can view the list of all users by navigating to the /users route.
 Click on a username to view the details for that user, including their email and links.
 Backend Data Storage:
-Data is saved in the /data folder in the form of .json files.
+Data is saved in the /data folder in .json files.
 Each user has their data stored in a separate file.
 API Endpoints
 POST /save: Saves user data (username, email, links) to the backend.
 GET /users: Fetches a list of all users and their data.
 Accessing the Application
 Open http://localhost:3000 to view the application.
-Open http://localhost:5000/users to see a list of users. vbnet
+Open http://localhost:5000/users to see a list of users.
-Copy
-Edit